jaspector

 Fees are paid with application and plan review submission.

-Fees change.
-Verify current amounts at the official fee schedule (effective July 1, 2025).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective July 1, 2025) before budgeting.

-How to Schedule
+How to schedule

-Typical inspection sequence: Trade and building inspections occur during construction, followed by final inspection and certificate of occupancy where applicable.
+Typical sequence: Trade and building inspections occur during construction, followed by final inspection and certificate of occupancy where applicable.

-Do I need a building permit in Lansing, MI?
+01 Do I need a building permit in Lansing, MI?

 Building permits cover construction, additions, alterations, repairs, demolition, and other work within Building Safety jurisdiction; trade permits are separately required for electrical, mechanical, and plumbing work.

-How much does a building permit cost in Lansing, MI?
+02 How much does a building permit cost in Lansing, MI?

+Building permit fees in Lansing, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $120.
 Fees are calculated as: Valuation-based using ICC square-foot cost data; residential work over $3,000 valuation includes 20% plan review fee of building permit fee; commercial and multi-family plan review is 56% of building permit fee, rounded up..
 Plan check fee: Residential: 20% of permit fee for work over $3,000 valuation; Commercial/Multi-family: 56% of permit fee, with later revisions billed at $100 per hour..

-How do I apply for a building permit in Lansing, MI?
+03 How do I apply for a building permit in Lansing, MI?

-1. Download and complete the Building Permit Application or Application for Plan Review from the Building Safety Office forms.
+To apply for a building permit in Lansing, MI, follow these steps: 1.
+Download and complete the Building Permit Application or Application for Plan Review from the Building Safety Office forms.
 2. Submit the application, construction documents, and required fee to the Building Safety Office at 316 N. Capitol Ave., Suite C-1.
 3. For commercial and multi-family work, Building Safety reviews plans and issues comments; resubmit revised plans as needed.
 4. Once plans are approved and zoning or floodplain issues are cleared, pay permit and plan review fees.
 5. Receive the permit from Building Safety; do not start work until the permit is received.
 6. Schedule required inspections online through BS&A Online.

-How long does it take to get a building permit in Lansing, MI?
+04 How long does it take to get a building permit in Lansing, MI?

-How do I schedule a building inspection in Lansing, MI?
+05 How do I schedule a building inspection in Lansing, MI?

-Other cities in Ingham County
+Other jurisdictions in Ingham County.

-View all Ingham County jurisdictions →
+All Ingham County jurisdictions →